Essential Oil of the Month

 The tree symbolised spiritual power and strength.
 King Solomon's temple in Jerusalem was said to be built entirely from cedar from Lebanon.

-Today aromatherapsits use Atlas Cedarwood as their source of cedarwood oil.
 The original Cedrus libani, or Lebanon cedar, is very scarce due to over-use and only a few hundred trees survive of the once vast forests.